WinstonFassett/bolt-syncedstore-yjs-chat-svelte/Workspace.md

 I read that SvelteKit has built in support for SPAs and client routing because when I tried to opt out of sveltekit it made those points and I said ok.
 But I don't know how to get it working.
 And now I'm skeptical of those promises.

-### Command Menu (cmdk) with channel nav and search

-Full text ish search using fuzzy matching and traversal of full store or selected channel(s)

-#### Join and Leave Channels

-No invites or security, but could still have the concept of people who have joined/left

 #### Enter/Exit Notifications

-When people join/leave channels I am in (syncedstore)
+When people join/leave the users list (syncedstore)

 When people join/leave the y webrtc (yjs presence)

+#### Join and Leave Channels

+No invites or security, but could still have the concept of people who have joined/left specific channels.
+Where being joined to a channel means you get notifications about that channel as long as they are not about you.

 #### Rich-text editing and formatting